Logo

 In a Nutshell

 For employers, we advise reviewing payroll systems to incorporate the higher income tax rate and funded pension contribution increase.
-Anyone selling products in the EU may have to adjust pricing and contracts to reflect the 24% VAT on 1 July 2025.
-Shareholders of companies can consider dividend distribution before corporate tax increases take effect.
+Anyone selling products in the EU must now ensure that pricing and contracts reflect the 24% VAT rate, which came into effect on 1 July 2025.

 How Unicount Can Help